Closed Today & Tomorrow

 Position: Physician

-Medical Services: Diabetic Care, Emergency Department, Men's Health, Senior Care, Women's Health, Youth Services, Birth Center, Family Medicine
+Medical Services: Birth Center, Diabetic Care, Emergency Department, Family Medicine, Men's Health, Women's Health, Youth Services, Senior Care

 See My BioCloseKendra Reith, MD

 Dr. Kendra Reith graduated from Kansas State University and the University of Kansas School of Medicine.
 She completed her residency at Smoky Hill Family Medicine in Salina, where she gained extensive hands-on experience in family practice along with obstetrical care.
-During her residency, Dr. Reith discovered a love of caring for women and their babies during pregnancy and childbirth.
-"I love the family aspect of OB care and watching the family dynamic.
-It's so special and fun to watch families grow and to be a part of such a life-changing day," she said.
-Dr. Reith is a native of Belleville, Kansas, and is happy to be practicing in a rural setting.
-She and her husband, Brent, live in Onaga with their young son, Brigham.
+She also has completed training for Botox injections for treatment of chronic migraines and offers this service in the Onaga clinic.
+Dr. Reith is a native of Belleville, Kansas.
+She and her husband, Brent, live in Onaga with their young son.
 Outside of work, Dr. Reith enjoys spending time with family, traveling, shopping, arranging flowers, baking, and spending time with the family pets (a dog and two cats). -

 Kay Cummins, APRN‐C